THE MARKET AT WORK

 NOT SO DRY

 Despite all the predictions of impending catastrophic shortages, the world still possesses immense oil reserves.
 "Proven" reserves alone, more than 1.1 trillion barrels, could fuel the world economy for 38 years even at current rates of consumption.
 And this figure understates potential production, because the accepted definition of proven reserves includes only those reserves that can be exploited with currently available technology at conservatively projected prices.
-An additional 2
+An additional 2 trillion barrels of "recoverable" reserves are not classified as proven but will probably meet that standard in a few years as technological improvements, increased knowledge of the subsoil, and the

 - Full website and iPad access